Typical employee annual leave entitlements in the UK

 Clear and transparent communication of annual leave entitlements, balances, policies, and procedures is essential for building trust and preventing misunderstandings among employees.

-Our HR software comes with an app, so you can keep your staff informed from anywhere and confirm key updates with alerts and read receipts.
+Our HR app will keep your staff informed from anywhere and confirm key updates with alerts and read receipts.

 Our holiday planner also comes with an annual leave balance feature.
-Allowing you to view the complete leave entitlements of all employees in your business, along with their remaining days of leave, all in one convenient hub.
+Allowing you to view the complete leave entitlements of all employees in your business, along with their remaining days of leave.

 Create annual leave policies